Machine Learning Neutrino-Nucleus Cross Sections: Neutrino oscillation analysis

 for the true cross section, and similarly for the model cross section with $\pFDtilde \rightarrow \qFDtilde$.
 During FD inference, we define the model cross section with would-be negative values ($\sim 3\%$) clamped to zero.
 We evaluate Eq.~\eqref{eq:FD-likelihood} over 6200 simulated events sampled from $\pFD$, matching the FD statistics expected after 3.5 years of running DUNE in neutrino mode~\cite{DUNE:2020ypp}.
 We employ bootstrap resampling~\cite{Efron:1982,DiCiccio:1996,Davison:1997} to study uncertainty by generating $25000$ synthetic datasets, each by drawing 6200 samples with replacement from the original, and computing the MLE estimate in each.

-Figure~\ref{fig:FD_inference} shows confidence intervals constructed from the resulting bootstrapped estimates of $\sin^2 (2\theta_{23})$ and $\Delta m^2_{31}$.
-Using the cross-section model provides a nearly identical estimate as to what would be obtained if the cross section were known exactly---recall that the plot represents only a small patch of the allowed values.
-Although the modeling induces a clear deviation from truth, the model predictions are consistent with the true value well within $1\sigma$.
-True and model confidence intervals are of similar shape and extent, indicating good estimation of uncertainties with no artificial reduction due to mismodeling.
-The octant degeneracy in $\sin\theta_{23}$ is largely mitigated by studying $\sin^2(2\theta_{23})$; however, the tall bin at the right of the $\sin^2(2\theta_{23})$ histogram in Fig.~\ref{fig:FD_inference} can be attributed to this degeneracy as discussed in the Supplemental Material.
-We note that these sensitivities do not include any systematic error quantification and thus should not be directly compared with DUNE projections.
-Nevertheless, they are drastically reduced versus DUNE, as our approach does not yet incorporate the wealth of hadronic information offered by the experiment.
+Figure~\ref{fig:FD_inference} shows confidence intervals (CIs) constructed from the resulting bootstrapped estimates of $\sin^2 (2\theta_{23})$ and $\Delta m^2_{31}$.
+Confidence intervals computed using the true cross section and with the learned model are of similar shape and extent, indicating good estimation of uncertainties with no artificial reduction due to mismodeling.
+The tall bin at the right of the $\sin^2(2\theta_{23})$ histogram in Fig.~\ref{fig:FD_inference} can be attributed to the octant degeneracy.

-{\bf Discussion ---} We conclude that the method passes the closure test: oscillation parameters may be inferred nearly as reliably using a model of the neutrino-nucleus cross section based on structure functions learned from data as if the true cross section were known exactly.
-The results of this exercise indicate that a fully data-driven analysis of long-baseline neutrino experiment data is possible, independent of and (as emphasized above) complementary to present approaches based on event generators.
-In particular, fully data-driven models can be used to identify inaccurate assumptions in event generators, while the latter should be able to achieve higher precision by combining information from theory and data.
-Our results suggest several critical topics for future work besides those already noted.